 Cost of Drinking / Going Out

-The cheapest way to enjoy Colombia nightlife is to purchase beer, rum, or Augardiente from any number of small tiendas or convenience stores, and drink in the parks (drinking in public is legal, unless otherwise posted).
+The cheapest way to enjoy Colombia's nightlife is to purchase beer, rum, or Aguardiente from any number of small convenience stores and drink in the parks.

 Convenience Store